 I pulled out this strange looking thing that looked a bit like an old roach.
-Cousin Jeb looked at me, startled, “What the heck is that?
-I didn’t mean marijuana or anything like that.
+Jeb looked at me, startled, “What the heck is that?
+I didn’t mean marijuana.
 I was just asking about a plain cigarette.”

-“This is just a plain cigarette.
-Me and some of my buddies pick a couple of tobacco leaves from the farms ‘round here.
-We bring ‘em home, dry ‘em in the sun, crumble up one and roll it in another leaf and there you have a cigarette.
+“This is a plain cigarette.
+Me and some of my buddies pick a couple of tobacco leaves from the farms around here.
+We bring them home, dry them in the sun, crumble up one and roll it in another leaf and there you have a cigarette.
 Want to try it?”

 “I don’t know.
 Okay.
 I’ll try anything once.”

 He lit it, and the smoke it gave off smelled awful.

 He took one puff and gasped, “Oh no!
 Horrible!
 Terrible!
 I can understand why you don’t smoke.
 Why don’t you try a real cigarette?”